eyalk11/patent_drawings/README.md

 Use the final annotated SVG in your patent application.

-*Note*:
+**Note**
 The example workflow was from time that the script mishandled parallelograms.
 After a revision, this works, and also no override was needed.
-I kept the original workflow as it is more ilustrative.
+I kept the original workflow as it is more illustrative.

 <img width="366" height="656" alt="image" src="https://github.com/user-attachments/assets/00f25ef2-82c3-4883-8cdc-db34726cab5e" />